Things to Know About Monkeypox

 - Issued interim guidelines on infection control and exposure management for patients in the health care and community settings.

 - Issued an immediate embargo and prohibition on the importation, interstate transportation, sale, and release into the environment of certain rodents and prairie dogs.

-- Provided ongoing assistance to state and local health departments in investigating possible cases of monkeypox in both humans and animals the United States.
+- Provided ongoing assistance to state and local health departments in investigating possible cases of monkeypox in both humans and animals in the United States.

 - Worked with state and federal agencies to trace the origin and distribution of potentially infected animals.

-- Issued an interim guidance on the use of smallpox vaccine, cidofovir, and vaccinia immune globulin in the setting of an outbreak of monkeypox.
+- Issued interim guidance on the use of smallpox vaccine, cidofovir, and vaccinia immune globulin in the setting of an outbreak of monkeypox.

 - Issued interim guidelines for veterinarians.